jysui123/esql/README.md

 - optional: modify `sqls.txt` to add custom SQL queries as test cases
 - optional: run `python gen_test_date.py -dcmi <number of documents> <missingRate>` to customize testing data set
 - run `./test_all.sh` to run all the test cases
-- generated dsls are stored in `dsls.txt` and `dslsPretty.txt` for reference
+- generated dsls are stored in `dslsPretty.txt` for reference

 ## esql vs elasticsql